safar-india-org/safar-website/content/what-we-do/state-citizen-interfaces.md

 #### Facilitation of Registration Under BoCW Act, Meghalaya

-To facilitate the registration of BoCW in Meghalaya, SAFAR conducted awareness campaigns and brought together unions working in the state to provide assistance to construction workers. and then support them in tracking their registration with the concerned Department.
+To facilitate the registration of BoCW in Meghalaya, SAFAR conducted awareness campaigns and brought together unions working in the state to provide assistance to construction workers. and then supported them in tracking their registration with the concerned department.

 <a href="https://www.livelaw.in/pdf_upload/pdf_upload-373913.pdf" class="btn btn-lg" target="_blank">
     <i class="far fa-file-alt"></i> Judgement of the HC on WP No. 6435 of 2020